AElfProject/aelf-docs/docs/Architecture/Smart Contract/requirements-and-restrictions/project-requirements.md

 ## Project Properties

 ### Add Contract Proto File
 Ensure to add a contract proto file in the contract directory of your project.
-This allows AElf’s contract patcher to process the DLL, enabling necessary injections for code checks during deployment.
+This allows aelf’s contract patcher to process the DLL, enabling necessary injections for code checks during deployment.
 Without this, deployment will fail.

 ```tree
 src